KantaraInitiative/DistributedAssurance/OpenID Self Issued Identifier.md

 * Key is contained in a removable data store and can be restored if the user is authenticated.
 * Key could be shared between multiple user devices and any one could back up the other.
 (Android already enables this.)
 * A Seed can be used to create the key see examples in: [Emtrust], [SeedQuest] and [DCM],
-* WebAuthn dual PRF function that takes two salts are returns two keys, use that with 2FA to get decrytption key for user secret.
+* WebAuthn dual PRF function that takes two salts are returns two keys, use that with 2FA to get decryption key for user secret.
 * OpenID Moderna Account forward spec OpenID Connect Account Porting https://openid.net/specs/openid-connect-account-porting-1_0.html also requires a trusted server.
 * Include the WebAuthn credentialID in the did document as part of bootstrapping info.
 Only the person with the authenticator would be able to decrypt the user secrets into the wallet.
 (John Bradley)
 * A collection of pictures (or phrases) could be presented to the user until the key data was fully recovered.
 (No small number of matches would suffice.)
 One example is [Fuzzy Vault].